tcoopman/hugo-blog/content/post/aggregate-boundaries-in-event-sourced-systems.md

 date = "2017-02-08T20:44:40+01:00"
 description = ""
 keywords = []
+draft = true
 title = "Exploring aggregate boundaries in event sourced systems"

 +++

-In this post I'm trying to explore some ways of modelling aggregate boundaries in an event sourced system.
-This is mostly to clear up my mind about some things, but it might be interesting to someone else.
+In this post I'm exploring some ways of modelling aggregate boundaries in an event sourced system.
+This is mostly to crystallise some thoughts that I had after some event storming sessions, but it might be interesting to someone else.

-The domain I'm using in this post is the same domain as the workshops [Michel Grootjans](https://twitter.com/michelgrootjans) and I have been doing about playing with projections.
-For example at [DDD Europe][1].
+The domain I'm using in this post is the domain that [Michel Grootjans](https://twitter.com/michelgrootjans) and I have created for the workshop *Playing with projections* (We already gave it a few times, for example at [DDD Europe][DDDEU] and will also give a session at [I T.A.K.E.][ITAKE])

 ## The domain: An online quiz platform